allenwsh82/rag_inference_deepseek/README.md

  RAG Application: PDF Document Input

-How to run llm with web scraping with RAG Demo:
+How to run llm with QnA ChatBot with RAG Demo:

 1) Clone the project:
    ```